 Manifesto

-Software ships fast because every change is tested automatically.
-Push code, run tests, know what broke in seconds.
-Decades of tooling make this possible: CI/CD, test suites, monitoring, observability.
+Software ships fast because every change is tested automatically, push code, run tests, and know what broke in seconds.
+Decades of tooling make this possible, from CI/CD and test suites to monitoring and observability.

-You train a policy.
-You run it on a robot.
-It fails.
-You SSH in, pull the logs, download the video, scrub through the camera footage, try to figure out what went wrong.
-One run at a time.
-Hundreds of runs per week.
-No patterns detected.
-No memory between sessions.
-Start from scratch everytime.
+You train a policy, run it on a robot, and it fails.
+So you SSH in, pull the logs, download the video, and scrub through camera footage trying to figure out what went wrong, one run at a time, hundreds of runs per week, with no patterns detected and no memory between sessions.
+Every session starts from scratch.

-This is the iteration loop for every robotics team on earth.
-And it's slow.
+This is the iteration loop for every robotics team on the planet, and it's slow.

-The bottleneck isn't training models, GPUs are fast.
-It isn't testing, run the robot.
-It's understanding what happened afterward.
-At scale.
-Across thousands of runs.
-Automatically.
+The bottleneck isn't training models; GPUs are fast.
+It isn't testing either; you can always run the robot.
+The bottleneck is understanding what happened afterward, at scale, across thousands of runs, automatically.

 Vision-language models can now watch a robot and reason what happened.
 Sensor analysis can detect dynamics invisible in video: force anomalies, control instability, hardware degradation.
-Agentic systems can synthesize both into structured knowledge that compounds over time.
+Agentic systems can reason over both, at scale, to reveal the patterns buried in unstructured data that no human could sit through.

 This is a hard problem.
 Understanding physical behavior from raw data, across robot types, sensor modalities, and environments, is unsolved.
 We're not afraid of that.
 Hard problems worth solving are the only ones that matter.